AngeloAkuhwa/ChartQueueManagementSystem/README.md

 - **Polling and Inactivity Monitoring**: The system polls every 1 second to check the status of chats and marks sessions inactive after missing 3 polls.
 - **Round-Robin Chat Assignment**: Chats are assigned in a round-robin fashion, with preference given to agents with lower seniority to ensure higher-level agents are available to assist lower-level ones.

+## Core Functionality

+**Agent Assignment(RabbitMqConsumer) and TaskMonitor Services(MonitorChatSessionsTask):**
+The core functionalities, including the Agent assignment and TaskMonitor services, are implemented as extensions of IHostedService.
+This design choice ensures that these services are automatically managed by the .NET hosting environment.
+As IHostedService implementations, they start and stop automatically with the application, handling tasks like continuous monitoring and agent assignment without requiring manual intervention.
+Manual Agent Assignment API:
+Despite the automation provided by the hosted services, the API for agent assignment is also included.
+This API endpoint is available to support scenarios where manual intervention is needed.
+Sometimes support teams require the ability to manually assign chats to specific agents, particularly in cases where automated assignment may not align with immediate business needs.
+This flexibility ensures that the system can accommodate both automated and manual workflows.

 ## Business Logic

 ### 1. Initiating a Support Request